aerror2/csvtosql/README.md

 How to Use

-csvtosql  your.csv  tb_test > test.sql
+./csvtosql  your.csv  tb_test > test.sql